GLOBAL MARKETS-Shares, dollar climb as Fed lays out new inflation strategy

 "It's lower for even longer and the market was pretty much anticipating this," Dwek said.

+"I'm delighted because financials are doing quite well today, they're leading the charge," said Andrew Slimmon, a senior portfolio manager at Morgan Stanley Investment Management.

+"These financial companies, not just the big banks, they're reporting very good quarters but their stocks are being priced as if it's a one-time surge," Slimmon said.

-The dollar index =USD rose 0.138%, spot gold prices XAU= fell 1.37% to $1,926.66 an ounce while advancing shares outnumbered declining stocks on Wall Street as the S&P 500, the Nasdaq and MSCI's global equity benchmark all set new highs.
+The dollar index =USD rose 0.183%, spot gold prices XAU= fell -1.15% to $1,930.95 an ounce while advancing shares outnumbered declining stocks on Wall Street.
+The S&P 500, the Nasdaq and MSCI's global equity benchmark all set new intraday highs, though the Nasdaq later turned lower.

 "The market will probably take some time to digest the implications," said Nancy Davis, chief investment officer at Quadratic Capital Management LLC in Greenwich, Connecticut.